netz98/ddev-n8n/README.md

 ## Installation

-1. Run `ddev get netz98/ddev-n8n` to install the addon in your exiting ddev project.
+1. Run `ddev add-on get netz98/ddev-n8n` to install the addon in your exiting ddev project.
 2. `ddev restart` to restart your project.

+**Note:** For older versions of DDEV (prior to v1.23.5), use `ddev get netz98/ddev-n8n` instead of `ddev add-on get`.

 ## Usage